duyunshu/lucid-dreaming-for-exp-replay/README.md

 ```

 #### Currently available
-A3CTBSIL, LiDER, three LiDER ablations, LiDER-TA, and LiDER-BC,
+A3CTBSIL, LiDER, three LiDER ablations, LiDER-TA, LiDER-BC

+Data and plots

 #### Upcoming
-Data and plots, analyses, running on a cluster
+Analyses, running on a cluster

 ## Installation